 Vertical elevators, wet or dry, lift vessels vertically.

 Dry lifts are little more than cranes to lift small vessels from one canal to another.

 Wet elevators transport vessels while still afloat, and make use of Archimedes’ Principle, i.e., that a watertight chamber or caisson full of water weighs exactly the same as a caisson with a boat in it as the boat displaces a volume of water equivalent to its weight.
 This allows the boat lift to be finely counterbalanced, so that the only mechanical effort that needs to be put in is to overcome friction.

 One such boat elevator which is possible to see in action is the Saint-Louis-Arzviller inclined plane, which forms part of the hotel barge Panache’s route in Alsace.
 Built in 1969, it was used to bypass a flight of 17 locks over a 4km canal, which would take a full day to climb or descend.
 Travel time dropped dramatically to four minutes.
 The only other structure of this type was the Foxton Inclined Plane, dating from 1900, in Leicestershire, England.

 Ready to Navigate Europe's Canal Locks?

+Hopefully you now understand how canal locks works.
 For help in discovering Europe’s finest waterways, talk to a member of our Sales Team who will assist in finding your perfect barge cruise, and perhaps navigate them yourself!